NautilusTrader

 Conditional orders (stop and if-touched) are implemented using Hyperliquid's native trigger order functionality with automatic TP/SL mode detection.
 All trigger orders are evaluated against the mark price.

 Market orders require cached quote data.
-The adapter uses the best ask (for buys) or best bid (for sells) with 0.5% slippage, rounded to 5 significant figures.
+The adapter uses the best ask (for buys) or best bid (for sells) with 0.5% slippage.
+Prices are rounded to 5 significant figures, which is a Hyperliquid API requirement for all limit prices.
 Ensure you subscribe to quotes for any instrument you intend to trade with market orders.

 Time in force